Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- Caldwell-Pope's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Caldwell-Pope's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are sixth in the league, conceding 111.6 points per game.
+- The Suns allow 111.6 points per contest, sixth-ranked in the league.

-- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.
+- On the boards, the Suns are 11th in the NBA, giving up 42.9 rebounds per contest.

-- The Suns are the third-ranked squad in the league, conceding 23.4 assists per game.
+- The Suns concede 23.4 assists per game, third-ranked in the NBA.

-- The Suns are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per contest.
+- Giving up 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the NBA.

 Kentavious Caldwell-Pope vs. the Suns